Ichimoku cloud analysis: GBP/USD, USD/CAD, USD/CHF

 GBP/USD, “Great Britain Pound vs US Dollar”

-GBP/USD has gained a foothold below the support level.
-The instrument is going below the Ichimoku Cloud, which implies a downtrend.
-A test of the Tenkan-Sen line at 1.2225 is expected, followed by a decline to 1.2005.
-An additional signal confirming the decline could be a rebound from the upper boundary of the descending channel.
-The scenario can be cancelled by a breakout of the upper boundary of the Cloud with the price securing above the 1.2425 level, which will indicate a further rise to 1.2515.
+GBP/USD is correcting after a rebound from the support level.
+The instrument is going below the Ichimoku Cloud, which suggests a downtrend.
+A test of the lower boundary of the Cloud at 1.2225 is expected, followed by a decline to 1.1995.
+An additional signal confirming the decline will be a rebound from the upper boundary of the descending channel.
+The scenario can be cancelled by a breakout of the upper boundary of the Cloud with the price securing above 1.2315, which will mean further growth to 1.2205.
+Meanwhile, the decline could be confirmed by a breakout of the lower boundary of the bullish channel with the price securing under 1.2135.

 USD/CAD, “US Dollar vs Canadian Dollar”

-USD/CAD has gained a foothold above the upper boundary of the bearish channel.
-The instrument is going inside the Ichimoku Cloud, which suggests a sideways movement.
-A test of the lower boundary of the Cloud at 1.3465 is expected, followed by a rise to 1.3635.
-An additional signal confirming growth could be a rebound from the upper boundary of the bearish channel.
-The scenario can be cancelled by a breakout of the lower boundary of the Cloud with the price securing below the 1.3425 level, which will indicate a further decline to 1.3335.
-Meanwhile, growth could be confirmed by a breakout of the upper boundary of a Double Bottom reversal pattern with the price securing above 1.3555.
+USD/CAD has secured above the upper boundary of the descending channel.
+The instrument is going above the Ichimoku Cloud, which suggests an uptrend.
+A test of the Tenkan-Sen line at 1.3345 is expected, followed by a rise to 1.3685.
+An additional signal confirming the rise will be a rebound from the upper boundary of the bullish channel.
+The scenario can be cancelled by a breakout of the lower boundary of the Cloud with the price securing under 1.3445, which will mean a further decline to 1.3355.

 USD/CHF, “US Dollar vs Swiss Franc”

-USD/CHF is rising within a bullish channel.
+USD/CHF is pushing off the signal lines of the indicator.
 The instrument is going above the Ichimoku Cloud, which suggests an uptrend.
-A test of the Kijun-Sen line at 0.9105 is expected, followed by a rise to 0.9195.
-An additional signal confirming growth could be a rebound from the lower boundary of the bullish channel.
-The scenario can be cancelled by a breakout of the lower boundary of the Ichimoku Cloud with the price securing below 0.9020, which will signal a further decline to 0.8930.
+A test of the upper boundary of the bullish channel at 0.9095 is expected, followed by a rise to 0.9305.
+An additional signal confirming the rise will be a rebound from the lower boundary of the bullish channel.
+The scenario can be cancelled by a breakout of the lower boundary of the Cloud with the price securing under 0.9015, which will mean a further decline to 0.8920.
+Meanwhile, the growth could be confirmed by a breakout of the upper boundary of the bearish channel with the price securing above 0.9175.

 Before you enter foreign exchange and stock markets, you have to remember that trading currencies and other investment products is trading in nature and always involves a considerable risk.
 As a result of various financial fluctuations, you may not only significantly increase your capital, but also lose it completely.
 Therefore, our clients have to assure RoboForex that they understand all the possible consequences of such risks, they know all the specifics, rules and regulations governing the use of investment products, including corporate events, resulting in the change of underlying assets.
 Client understands that there are special risks and features that affect prices, exchange rates and investment products.